Yes, Figshare supports version control of all publicly available data. Any privately stored data can also be altered or

 Provided it is a public Figshare item, the following actions will trigger versioning when saving publicly:

 Provided it is a public collection, the following actions will trigger versioning, when saving publicly:

 These actions can be done from the website, the API, or any submission method used by the user.
 The user can modify the title, for example, but also another field that would not trigger a new version.
 In this situation, since the title has been changed, we would generate a new version that would have both the new title and the other metadata changed.

 The same rules apply to individual Figshare accounts and to institutional accounts or publisher accounts.

 For accounts owned by publishers, Figshare is able to remove the automatic versioning process and maintain only one public version.

 Versions are listed and accessible in the drop-down menu under the item title and each is timestamped.

 Figshare allows users to perform any modification on public items.

-Users can modify: description, categories, keywords, item type, references, funding information and any defined custom metadata without triggering a new version.
+Users can modify: description, categories, keywords, item type, related materials, funding information and any defined custom metadata without triggering a new version.

 Upon choosing to publish the modifications, the user can see if they will generate a new version or only publish the changes.
 This is only visible if using the website.

 If the changes do not generate a new version, meaning they are performed on any other metadata field except the ones documented above, then they will be applied only to the latest public version.